barrachri/christianbarra.com/content/posts/the-code-review-that-never-happened.md

 So please:

 - remove **pass**
-- log this exception somehow, the [https://docs.python.org/3/library/logging.html](logging module) is a good place to start.
+- log this exception somehow, the [logging module](https://docs.python.org/3/library/logging.html) is a good place to start.
 - **be more specific about the exception you want to catch (check the example)**
 - don't **except: pass**